matt-cassinelli/rocket-ninja/readme.md

 ## TODO
+- Maybe we shouldn't have double jump
+  - It makes level 5 too easy
-- Dash / double-jump
+  - Dash instead of double jump?
-  - Shorter normal jump
+    - Maybe W should be 'up', not jump
 - Fast rocket
 - Be more forgiving - player intention matters more than mechanical skill
   - Coyote timer
   - Smaller spikes
   - Level 3 and 4 are too hard for beginners
 - Better colours
-- Player should not be able to infinitely jump up wall
+- Faster gravity when falling?

 ## TODO: Future